 Last Updated on February 5, 2021 by Nancie

-It is January in Maryland and I have a Baltimore Oriole hanging out in my back yard.
-Most orioles migrate south in the winter, although each year a very rare few stick it out through the Mid-Atlantic winter and don’t migrate.
 A juvenile male, this Baltimore Oriole showed up in my yard on December 23rd as I was cooking for our upcoming Christmas Eve celebration.
 I wondered why this Baltimore Oriole didn’t migrate and what in the world it could be eating.
 He’s come by at least daily ever since.
 While I still don’t know why he didn’t migrate with the rest, I have learned of at least some of this oriole’s unusual winter diet.

 While I live just south of Baltimore, Baltimore Orioles are not usually found in my yard.
 Even in the warmer months when they are typically found in Maryland, Baltimore Orioles are often not easy to see, as they typically hang out high in the tree tops.
 I’ve put out orange halves at times over the years, but never had an oriole visit my feeders until now.
 But this Baltimore Oriole not only didn’t migrate, he also doesn’t eat oranges!

 Baltimore Oriole Eating Safflower

 I’ve watched this oriole almost every day for the past month.
 Most days he shows up for a little while a couple of times.
 Lately, as it has gotten colder, he’s been spending longer stretches of time here.

 I have four platform feeders in the back yard, two mounted on poles and two hanging from a pole.
 All of these feeders are full of only safflower seed.
 The oriole begins at one of the farther feeders, poking through the seed, then moves on to the next, cycling through the four feeders and the ground underneath it.